-Last time, in episode 349, you encouraged folks who were considering adoption with you own story of adopting Talitha when you were 50 years old.
-Pastor John, do you have any more encouragements or guidance as couples ponder this huge, life shaping issue?
+In episode 349, you encouraged folks who were considering adoption with your own story of adopting Talitha when you were 50 years old.
+Pastor John, do you have any more encouragement or guidance as couples ponder this huge, life-shaping issue?

 Adoption is huge.
 It was especially huge for us.
-At least it seemed at the time just overwhelming to me that my wife wanted to adopt this little girl and I was 50 and that wasn’t in the plan and God had to do a deep work on my life.
-We had raised only sons.
-She was going to be now the first daughter.
-She was going to be African American and I am an old man and this seemed like, whoa, why are we doing this?
-And God wonderfully turned my heart around.

-So I am aware of how huge this can feel for a mom or a dad and they have got to get on the same page about that.
-And I want to nudge folks in this session towards taking the risk.
+When my wife wanted to adopt a little girl, it seemed just overwhelming to me.
+I was 50, that wasn’t in the plan, and God had to do a deep work in my life.
+We had raised only sons; she would be the first daughter.
+She was a young African American; I was an old white man.
+I asked, “Why are we doing this?” but God wonderfully turned my heart around.
+I am personally aware of how huge this can feel for a mom or a dad.
+They need to get on the same page.
+In this session, I want to nudge folks toward taking the risk.

-Adoption is one of the most glorious truths in the Bible, right?
-I am thinking of God’s adoption of us.
-And it is glorious, not only because of what it means vertically between us and God, but also because of what it means horizontally between us and our family.
-I mean the horizontal effects of a vertical experience of being adopted are phenomenal in the Bible and should be in our lives.
-But vertically this is one of the greatest realities in the gospel.
-Something that God the Father planned, Jesus the Son achieved and the Spirit of God applies.
-In other words, it is a trinitarian event.
+Adoption is one of the most glorious truths in the Bible, isn’t it?
+I am thinking of God adopting us.
+It is glorious, not only because of what it means vertically between us and God, but also because of what it means horizontally between us and our family.
+The horizontal effects of our vertical adoption are phenomenal in the Bible, and they should be in our lives.
+And vertically, this is one of the greatest realities in the gospel.
+God the Father planned it, Jesus the Son achieved it, and the Spirit of God applies it.
+In other words, it is a Trinitarian event.
 We could get a text for each of those.

-And when John the apostle pondered this he was just staggered.
-He said: Look, look what kind of love the Father has given to us that we should be called the children of God.
-And so we are.
-Beloved.
-We are God’s children now and what we will be has not appeared, but we know that when he appears we will be like him.
-John just... it seemed to me in that kind of language is blown over by the kind of love that would look at a sinful human being, send his Son to die for us so that sinners and rebels could not just be saved, but be folded into the very family of God.
-So the Spirit bears witness with us now of what?
+When the apostle John pondered this, he was just staggered.
+He said, “See what kind of love the Father has given to us, that we should be called children of God; and so we are. . . .
+Beloved, we are God’s children now, and what we will be has not appeared; but we know that when he appears we shall be like him” (1 John 3:1–2).
+Based on John’s language, it seems to me he is blown over by God’s love.
+God’s love looked at sinful human beings and sent his Son to die for us so that sinners and rebels could not be just saved but folded in to the very family of God.
+What does the Spirit bear witness of with us?
 That we have a spectacular inheritance.

-So when we ponder the reality of our own adoption, we remember it is an awesome thing, not only because it is showing God’s indescribable love, but also because it is an evidence of his predestined care for us.
-It is an evidence of Christ’s purchase at infinite cost.
-It is an evidence of the Holy Spirit’s effort to make it an experienced reality in our lives and it is a proof that we are going to have an inheritance that makes every rich person in this world — Bill Gates, Buffet, whatever—they don’t own anything compared to what we own by inheritance.
-So this is what God did for us.
+When we ponder the reality of our own adoption, we remember how awesome it is.
+Our adoption is awesome not only because it shows God’s indescribable love, but also because it evidences his predestined care for us.
+It evidences Christ’s purchase of us at infinite cost.
+It evidences the Holy Spirit’s work to make us experience it in our lives.
+It is proof that we will have an inheritance greater than the riches of every rich person in this world — Bill Gates, Buffet, or whoever.
+They do not own anything compared to our inheritance.
+That is what God did for us.

-So you parents who are considering adoption are about to do something like that.
-Take a deep breath and say: You are about to do something like that.
-So be encouraged that not only is it a beautiful thing to imitate, but that your own experience of it is the guarantee that God your Father will be there for you in every single challenge you face in adoption.
-There is the connection from the vertical and the horizontal.
-Because of our experience of the vertical, we can now take the massive risks of the horizontal knowing that he is going to be there for us in every way.
+You parents considering adoption are about to do something like that.
+Take a deep breath.
+You are about to do something like what God did.
+Be encouraged that not only are you imitating a beautiful thing, but your own adoption guarantees that God your Father will be there for you in every challenge you face in adoption.
+The vertical intersects with the horizontal.
+Because we have experienced God’s vertical adoption, we can take the massive risks of adopting horizontally.
+We know he will be there for us in every way.